-Borussia Dortmund's new signing Thomas Meunier is so much more than your average footballer, and not only on the pitch: an art afficionado who plays as cleverly as he talks, and who loves a joke with Kylian Mbappe.
+Borussia Dortmund and Belgium full-back Thomas Meunier is so much more than your average footballer, and not only on the pitch: an art afficionado who plays as cleverly as he talks, and who loves a joke with Kylian Mbappe.

 1) Just joking, Kylian

-Meunier helped himself and PSG to three Ligue 1 titles during his four-year stint in Paris, and had more than a bit-part role in a star-studded side.
+Meunier helped himself and PSG to three Ligue 1 titles during his four-year stint in Paris between 2016 and 2020, and had more than a bit-part role in a star-studded side.

 Thirteen goals and 21 assists in 128 competitive outings more than hint at the right-back's early days as a forward as he fit snugly into a formidable attacking unit spearheaded by the likes of Neymar, Angel Di Maria, Mauro Icardi, Edinson Cavani and Mbappe.

 He is well used to playing with world-class attacking talents with Belgium, notably Eden Hazard.
 But when the pair were due to come face-to-face in the UEFA Champions League group stage this season, Meunier's legendary sense of humour was kept in check.
 "I'm going to send him a message," said Meunier of his compatriot ahead of the match in Madrid in November.
 "But I'm going to careful not to make fun of him too much.
 He's in the sort of form that he'll enjoy taking it out on me on the pitch."

 But while Hazard escaped Meunier's quick wit, the same cannot be said for Mbappe, despite the 2018 FIFA World Cup winner's legendary lightning fleet of foot.